fsprojects/LocSta/docu/content/docu.md

 ﻿﻿FsLocalState
 ===

-This article demonstrates how to use the FsLocalState library.

-TODO: Allgemein erklären, für was die Library gut ist.
-TODO: Link to article

-Loading the library
+FsLocalState is library designed to write and compose functions that preserve state from evaluation to the next.
+This sounds like dealing with impure functions, but that's not the case.

+A composable FsLocalState function takes a state as input and returns a value + state as output.
+The way those functions are composed accumulates the output states of all functions inside of a computation, unpacks it and feeds it to the corresponsing function in the next evaluation cycle.

+The concept is based on my original work for a DSP / audio signal processing library in F#.
+You can read the [article](http://schlenkr.binarygears.de/01_fsharp_dsp/01_Introduction.html) or have a look at the WIP repos [here](https://github.com/ronaldschlenker/FluX) or [here](https://github.com/ronaldschlenker/compost).
+I find the library useful when you have computations that deal with values over time, which is for example:

+    - Audio and video signal processing (DSP), where you compose filters, delays, effects and generators.
+    - Apply a set of rules over a (continuous) data series, like: "Signal me when a threshold is reached 3 times in the last 5 minutes".

+Tutorial
 ---

+### Loading the library

 $ref: loadingLibrary

-Tutorial
----

 ### Generators

+Generator functions are the core part of FsLocalState.
+They are represented by the `Gen<'value, 'state, 'reader>` type.
-Generators are functions that have only a state as input and a (value * state) as output.
+Generators are in facct functions that have a state as input and a (value * state) as output:

                    Generator
                 +-------------+
                 |             |
-                |             +---------> output
+                |             +---------> 'value
                 |   counter   |
-    state +---->+             +-----+
+   'state +---->+             +-----+
           |     |             |     |
           |     +-------------+     |
           |                         |